hplp/ai-hardware-project-6501-group7/README.md

 ## Technology Stack:
 (List the hardware platform, software tools, language(s), etc. you plan to use)
-- Platform: Eyeriss Chip simulator
+- Google collab
-- Software tools: PyTorch, TensorFlow
+- Python
-- language: Python
+- Jupyter Notebook

 ## Expected Outcomes:
 (Describe what you expect to deliver at the end of the project)